gardener/gardener-extension-networking-calico/docs/operations/operations.md

         SeamlessOverlaySwitch: true
 ```

+Note: Seamless overlay switching requires the shoot Kubernetes cluster to be running Kubernetes >= 1.36 or to have the MutatingAdmissionPolicy admission feature enabled in the kube-apiserver (feature gate and RuntimeConfig).
+Without one of these, the extension cannot use the newer admission APIs needed for the seamless switch.

 ##### Behavior

 - **Enabled** (default): The extension validates that routes are created before disabling overlay.
 If routes are not ready, the reconciliation will fail with a retriable error, keeping overlay enabled until routes are confirmed.